vipulnaik/diet-exercise-health/best-practices/best-practices-around-light.md

   time by default.
 Night Shift uses warm colors, so the screen has a slightly yellow tint compared to the bluish default.
-This seems to help somewhat indirectly with my problems: while it doesn't solve the problem of light intensity or concentration, the extent to which the light feels painful is lower with warm colors than with the default colors.
+This seems to help somewhat indirectly with my problems: while it doesn't solve the problem of light intensity or unevenness across space, the extent to which the light feels painful is lower with warm colors than with the default colors.

 ## Situations of increased sensitivity